 It’s the 22 month mark.
-Just when you think you have it all under control, that you’ve mastered dinner time, bed time, quality time and spousal time…you’re hit in the face with a so called sleep regression.
-In my case what this means is that the 8pm established bed time has now been pushed to 9 because an extra hour is spent sitting up in her crib crying for mummy and papa.
-As I once again turn to Google to teach me how to parent it’s reassuring to see that I’m not alone but disappointing to confirm what I already know i.e. there is no magic solution only the notion that consistency and persistence will result in perseverance.
+Just when you think you have it all under control, that you’ve mastered dinner time, bed time, quality time and spousal time – you’re faced with a so called sleep regression.
+In my case what this means is baby girl’s 8PM bed time has now been pushed to 9.
+An extra hour is spent sitting up in her crib crying for mummy and papa.
+As I once again turn to Google for parenting tips, it’s reassuring to read that I’m not alone but disappointing to confirm what I already know – there is no magic solution only advice that consistency and persistence will result in perseverance.
 Stay the course.
 Easier read than done as five days into the incessant whining I’m nearing psychosis.

 In some ways her determination is admirable (if only I could apply the same discipline in dodging my nightly ketchup chip craving.
 Although, now that I think of it, the indulgence is likely a coping mechanism).
 Seriously though, it never ceases to amaze me how such a little being can turn your life upside down and how quickly they learn to manipulate mom and pop.
 If you listen clearly to the bedtime weeping you’ll notice that those aren’t real sobs but rather the work of an actress in the making.
 Her bogus attempt to induce vomiting in an effort to get us back in her room demonstrates how rapidly kids learn the concept of action and consequence.
 It’s quite the predicament.
 Give in once and you set yourself up for future conflict but showing no compassion can screw her up too.
 Balancing firmness with empathy has proven to be somewhat challenging.
 Our kids need to feel loved and respected but not to the detriment of set rules.
 Thus the importance of really understanding them, knowing which situations call for intervention and which require abstinence.